MeccaMedialight/quickedit/README.md

 - **html**:  if true, use HTML rather than text *(default false)*
 - **onSave**: callback to handle saving (if a function is specified, it will be used in preference to any other scheme).
 If no function is specified, then data-target (for specifying inputs) or data-api (for ajax) will be used. *(default NULL)*
 - **onSaved**: callback after auto saving
+- **onEditing**: callback after the editor gets focussed or otherwise has changed content